 Groups are complex systems.
 Whether a family of a friendship group, they can be fraught with complex dynamics and transactions.

-Far from being just a group of individuals with differing personalities, different roles develop between members, or between one individual and the rest of the group or family.
+In groups often different roles develop between members, or between one individual and the rest of the group or family.
 We might act differently with one person compared to another.

 We usually have a favoured role, developed as a way to get what we needed as children in our family of origin.
-Our role helped us get attention, or affection, or approval.
+Our role helped us get attention, affection, or approval.
 It helped us avoid punishment, blame or neglect.

 We developed roles as a way to get what we needed